 A while back Phalguni Miraj, a high school sophomore in New Jersey, was working on a school assignment in Google Drive.
-When he logged in, he was redirected to random tabs urging him to click in exchange for financial rewards.
+When she logged in, she was redirected to random tabs urging her to click in exchange for financial rewards.
 Miraj immediately closed the tabs, but wondered what had lurked behind them.
 “I was curious about how I could protect my computer’s security and the information stored in it.
-However, I still felt vulnerable,” he says.
+However, I still felt vulnerable,” she says.

 Therein lies the lifeblood of cyber crime: finding online ways to attack and make money from vulnerabilities, whether they are on our laptops or within the more complex systems of multi-million-dollar companies.
 Once they gain access, cyber criminals steal everything from personal information like credit card numbers to sensitive company data.
 A hack on your personal computer might compromise your list of contacts, who suddenly receive emails from you requesting money.
 High-profile corporate cases have put the information for millions of consumers at risk, including the Marriott data breach, the Capital One data breach, and hackers targeting unsuspecting Fortnite players for money (see Related Links for details).